karstenBehrendt/unsupervised_llamas/README.md

 # Unsupervised LLAMAS
 Code for the Unsupervised Labeled LAne MArkerS (LLAMAS) dataset.
 The dataset and more information is available at https://unsupervised-llamas.com.

 All contributions are welcome, e.g. sample scripts in different machine learning frameworks.
+You can even change the [website's code](https://github.com/karstenBehrendt/benchmarks_website/tree/master/benchmarks/llamas)

 ## Sample